 Eligible applicants submit a concept proposal containing a brief description of the proposed project.
-Concept proposals must be prepared using the form at: https://water.ca.gov/Coastal-FRR or in Appendix I.
+Concept proposals must be prepared using the form in Appendix I.

-For electronic submittal, please email form to DWR to: Coastal@water.ca.gov.
+For electronic submittal, please email the concept proposal to DWR at: FMPRA@water.ca.gov.
 The time/date stamp on the email accompanying the electronic form will establish the official date and time of submittal.
-For hard copy submittal, please send form with postmark prior to the due date, to the program office at 3464 El Camino Avenue, Suite 200, Sacramento CA 95821.
-Concept proposals that are incomplete or did not meet the deadline will be rejected.
+For hard copy submittal, please send the form with a postmark prior to the due date to the program office at 3464 El Camino Avenue, Suite 200, Sacramento, CA 95821, with attention to Mehdi Mizani.
+Concept proposals that are incomplete or do not meet the deadline will be rejected.

 Concept proposals will be evaluated, but not scored, based on the scoring criteria.
-All proposals will be provided written feedback on basic eligibility, competitiveness compared to other concept proposals, and a summary of the competitive environment will be provided.
-No applicant will be denied the opportunity to submit full proposal, however a concept proposal must be submitted for a full proposal to be considered.
-Feedback will be provided within 14 days of the submittal deadline.
+All proposals will be provided written feedback on basic eligibility, and a summary of the total number of concept proposals received and the competitive environment for the Program.
+No applicant will be denied the opportunity to submit a full proposal; however, a concept proposal must be submitted for a full proposal to be considered for funding.
+Feedback on concept proposals will be provided within 45 days of the submittal deadline.

-Submittal Deadline: 5:00pm, August 7, 2020.
+Submittal Deadline: 5:00pm, October 27, 2021